 - QLT158: Strengthening Hospital and Transplant Program Relationships

 - QLT159: Enhancing the Process for Obtaining Authorizations

 Collaboration and sharing of effective practices contribute to success of system

 The OPTN strategic plan specifically encourages inter-organ and inter-program collaboration and the development of effective practices to increase the number of DCD donor organs recovered and transplanted, and many OPOs have been steadily and successfully increasing DCD volumes while maintaining or increasing recover of donation after brain death (DBD) volumes.

-A recent report produced by the National Academies of Sciences, Engineering and Mathematics (NASEM) notes that many OPOs have become skilled systems improvers through the use of quality improvement methods that are at the core of collaborative improvement.
+A recent report produced by the National Academies of Sciences, Engineering and Medicine (NASEM) notes that many OPOs have become skilled systems improvers through the use of quality improvement methods that are at the core of collaborative improvement.
 NASEM recommends that successful DCD recovery models be shared, adapted and used within the wider donation and transplant community.

 The OPTN designs projects, such as the DCD Procurement Collaborative, so members can readily share effective practices with their peers, who can then implement them to spread progress and improve the system.
 The OPTN is currently planning more collaborative projects to improve the system and increase transplant.
 Visit the Collaborative Improvement homepage for more information about collaborative improvement, upcoming projects and how the OPTN is the community’s improvement partner.